amadeus4dev/developer-guides/guides/getstarted.md

 Congratulations!
 You have just made your first Amadeus for Developers API call!

-## Next Steps
+## Discover our APIs

 We invite you to discover our [API catalogue](https://developers.amadeus.com/self-service).
 Don’t forget to stop by our [Github workspace](https://github.com/amadeus4dev/), which contains tons of samples and prototypes where you can inspire from.

-We also provide a useful [Quick Reference Guide](https://developers.amadeus.com/self-service/cheat_sheet.pdf) where you can see all APIs at glance.
+We also provide a useful [Cheat Sheet](https://developers.amadeus.com/self-service/cheat_sheet.pdf) where you can see all APIs at glance.

 And finally, if you are happy postman user as we are, feel free to use the [Amadeus for Developers postman collection](https://documenter.getpostman.com/view/2672636/RWEcPfuJ).

-## Going Live
+## Going live

 Once you believe your application is ready to be used in the Real World™, you might consider moving it to __Production Environment__.